Economy of Russia: Defence industry

 The defence industry of Russia is a strategically important sector and a large employer in the country.
 Russia has a large and sophisticated arms industry, capable of designing and manufacturing high-tech military equipment, including a fifth-generation fighter jet, nuclear powered submarines, firearms, and short range/long range ballistic missiles.
-It is the world's second-largest exporter of arms, behind only the United States.

 Aerospace

 Aircraft manufacturing is an important industry sector in Russia, employing around 355,300 people.
 The Russian aircraft industry offers a portfolio of internationally competitive military aircraft such as MiG-29 and Su-30, while new projects such as the Sukhoi Superjet 100 are hoped to revive the fortunes of the civilian aircraft segment.
 In 2009, companies belonging to the United Aircraft Corporation delivered 95 new fixed-wing aircraft to its customers, including 15 civilian models.
 In addition, the industry produced over 141 helicopters.
 It is one of the most science-intensive hi-tech sectors and employs the largest number of skilled personnel.
 The production and value of the military aircraft branch far outstrips other defence industry sectors, and aircraft products make up more than half of the country's arms exports.

 The Space industry of Russia consists of over 100 companies and employs 250,000 people.